Public policy support for green buildings?

 Public Campaigns

-Generate public support through advocacy efforts.
+Generate public support through advocacy efforts and emphasize the benefits of eco-friendly architecture.
 Work with utility companies to build evidence of results and communicate successes to the public.

 Green Building Legislation